- The effects of the pandemic have certainly trickled down into crowdfunding

 Of course, supply chains are the biggest issue.
 With Chinese manufacturing coming to a standstill in the weeks immediately following the virus outbreak, many brands with crowdfunding campaigns were simply unable to get essential supplies, get their products made, or send those products to backers.
 The result was that hundreds of crowdfunding campaigns were forced to announce delays in launching and shipping products.

 On the flip-side, the pandemic is also causing a lot of personal economic uncertainty, with people around the world losing their jobs and tightening their belts to avoid spending unnecessarily.
-For crowdfunding, this has translated to a more considered approach to campaign backing.
+This has translated to a more considered approach to campaign backing for crowdfunding.
 It doesn’t necessarily mean people aren’t willing to pledge money to campaigns - it just means they may donate less and require a little more convincing to do it.

 It’s early days yet, but we’re already seeing some of the world’s leading crowdfunding firms put strategies in place to help campaign owners through this tricky period.